-- (1) "Normal termination" occurs by a return from main () or when requested with the exit () function. - (2) "Abnormal termination" occurs when requested by the abort () function or when some signals are received (see 3.3.1).
+- (1) Normal termination occurs by a return from main () or when requested with the exit () or exit () functions. - (2) Abnormal termination occurs when requested by the abort () function or when some signals are received (see 3.3.1).

-The exit() and abort() functions shall be as described in the C Standard (2).
+The exit() and abort() functions shall be as described in the C Standard {2}.
 Both exit() and abort() shall terminate a process with the consequences specified in 3.2.2, except that the status made available to wait() or waitpid() by abort() shall be that of a process terminated by the SIGABRT signal.